The-Politico/gspan.js/docs/FormattingComments.md

 # Formatting Comments

 GSpan uses a unique form of formatting rich text which stems from our work with Slack chats.
-This format will apply to all comment text and tags and outputs standard markdown in the downloaded data.
+This format will apply to all comment text / tags and outputs standard markdown in the downloaded data.

 ## Bold